xgbuils/lazyarray-lite/README.md

 }) // 0, 1, 1, 2, 3, 5, 8, 13...
 ```

-Returns element lazy array type or undefined.
-If `options.next` returns undefined it is assumed that there are not more elements and lazy array is a finite array.
+It returns element of lazy array or undefined.
+If `options.next` returns undefined it is assumed that there are not more elements and lazy array is finite.

 ##### options.{integer index}
 Type: !== undefined